anydotcrypto/metatransactions/gnosisSafe.md

 ];
 ```

 An additional feature is `revertOnFail` which lets you decide if the entire batch of transactions should revert if the meta-transaction fails.
-Again, we omit `CallType` as it should only be used by advanced users and 99% of meta-transactions only require the `.call` functionality.
+Again, we omit `CallType` as it should only be used by advanced users and most meta-transactions only require the `.call` functionality.

 Now you can batch the transactions: